Hero: Antiquity

-Heroes in myth often had close, but conflicted relationships with the deities.
-Thus Heracles's name means "the glory of Hera", even though he was tormented all his life by Hera, the Queen of the Greek deities.
+Heroes in myth often had close but conflicted relationships with the deities.
+Thus, Heracles's name means "the glory of Hera", even though he was tormented all his life by Hera, the Queen of the Greek deities.
 Perhaps the most striking example is the Athenian king Erechtheus, whom Poseidon killed for choosing Athena rather than him as the city's patron deity.
 When the Athenians worshiped Erechtheus on the Acropolis, they invoked him as Poseidon Erechtheus.

 Fate, or destiny, plays a massive role in the stories of classical heroes.
-The classical hero's heroic significance stems from battlefield conquests, an inherently dangerous action.
+The classical hero's significance stems from battlefield conquests, an inherently dangerous action.
 The deities in Greek mythology, when interacting with the heroes, often foreshadow the hero's eventual death on the battlefield.
-Countless heroes and deities go to great lengths to alter their pre-destined fates, but with no success, as none, neither human or immortal can change their prescribed outcomes by the three powerful Fates.
-The most characteristic example of this is found in Oedipus Rex.
-After learning that his son, Oedipus, will end up killing him, the King of Thebes, Laius, takes huge steps to assure his son's death by removing him from the kingdom.
-When Oedipus encounters his father when his father was unknown to him in a dispute on the road many years later, Oedipus slays him without an afterthought.
+Countless heroes and deities go to great lengths to alter their destinies, but with no success, as none, neither human or immortal can change their prescribed outcomes by the three powerful Fates.
+A characteristic example of this is found in Oedipus Rex.
+After learning that his son, Oedipus, will end up killing him, the King of Thebes, Laius, takes huge steps to ensure his son's death by removing him from the kingdom.
+When Oedipus encounters his father when his father was unknown to him in a dispute on the road many years later, Oedipus slays him without a thought.
 The lack of recognition enabled Oedipus to slay his father, ironically further binding his father to his fate.

 Stories of heroism may serve as moral examples.
-However, classical heroes often didn't embody the Christian notion of an upstanding, perfectly moral hero.
-For example, Achilles's character-issues of hateful rage lead to merciless slaughter and his overwhelming pride lead to him only joining the Trojan War because he didn't want his soldiers to win all of the glory.
+However, classical heroes often did not embody the Christian notion of an upstanding, perfectly moral hero.
+For example, Achilles's character-issues of hateful rage lead to merciless slaughter and his overwhelming pride lead to him only joining the Trojan War because he did not want his soldiers to win all the glory.
 Classical heroes, regardless of their morality, were placed in religion.
 In classical antiquity, cults that venerated deified heroes such as Heracles, Perseus, and Achilles played an important role in Ancient Greek religion.
 These ancient Greek hero cults worshipped heroes from oral epic tradition, with these heroes often bestowing blessings, especially healing ones, on individuals.